eleda77/eleda77.github.io/docs/vocab_list.md

 **stook** - a group of sheaves of grain stood on end in a field

 **sutler** - a person who followed an army and sold provisions to the soldiers

+**swarf** - fine chips or filings of stone, metal, or other material produced by a machining operation (like sawdust but for metal and very bad for elves)

 **systolic** - relating to the phase of the heartbeat when the heart contracts and pumps blood from chambers into arteries
 ### T  {#header-title-20}